juanmaroni/practice-langs/README.md

 No useful test for Part 2.

 After submitting my answers correctly, I realized that I may have a mistake in the code that doesn't render the text properly.

+### Day 11
+I wanted to try without parsing input files.

+Part 2 was about math, and I have to say that I am not superb at it, I needed help.